typingincolor/typhoon/README.md

 ## 'at' service

-Calls the specified url at a given point in time (omly works for "now"...)
+Calls the specified url at a given point in time (only works for "now"...)

 `curl -X POST -d @test_at_call.json http://localhost:4567/at`